-Why Did Police Kill A Minnesota Woman Outside Her Home?
+Why Did Police Kill Justine Damond Outside Her Home?
 Here's What We Know So Far.

 Did Noor and Harrity investigate the reported noise and possible sexual assault?

 The officers had been responding to Justine Damond’s 911 call report about a strange noise behind her house that she thought could be a possible sexual assault.
-It’s unclear what, if anything, the officers discovered when they arrived on the scene.
+It’s unclear what, if anything, the officers discovered when they arrived on the scene aside from Harrity’s account that he was startled.